 At the time this article was written, Chris Otero was an active-duty Army officer with a background in combat arms, military intelligence, and special operations.
 His views are his own and are not a reflection of official U.S. policy.
 This first appeared in The Havok Journal on March 21, 2015.

 In two months, I will go on to my next and perhaps last assignment: Professor of Military Science of an ROTC program in my home state.
 I am very proud and grateful for the opportunity and think it will be the best assignment of my career – bringing up the next generation of Army Officers.
-I have thought I lot about what I will say to the Cadets, what I will try to teach them.
-Like everything in the Army, there is a curriculum which I am obligated to teach and that is okay but I anticipate that there will also be questions about what the Army is really like outside of the text books.
+I have thought I lot about what I will say to the Cadets, and what I will try to teach them.
+Like everything in the Army, there is a curriculum that I am obligated to teach and that is okay but I anticipate that there will also be questions about what the Army is really like outside of the textbooks.

 I have a running list of things in my journal that I wrote that are personal lessons learned.
 It’s a long list, but it’s been a long career.
-Though I served in Infantry units for most of my career (and all but one of my deployments), I am a combat support officer (except for the first five years where I was in Armor) not an Infantrymen so a lot of my lessons are reflective of that experience.
+Though I served in Infantry units for most of my career (and all but one of my deployments), I am a combat support officer (except for the first five years where I was in Armor), not an Infantrymen so a lot of my lessons are reflective of that experience.
 I think that I may end up sharing some or all of the below:

 Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, Personal Courage.
 The Army Values are your Code to live by.

 Teach your Staff personnel how to do their job on a whiteboard, map, and a legal pad first.
 Then add automation.
 You should be teaching concepts, not how to use computers.